brandur/sorg/content/drafts/redis-cluster.md

 ## The limits of operation (#limits)

-Before replacing a system, it's worth understanding the cause and effect that led to the only one starting to fail.
+Before replacing a system, it's worth understanding the cause and effect that led the original to fail.

 A property of Redis that's worth understanding is that it's a single threaded program.
 This isn't _strictly_ true